DAGWorks-Inc/hamilton/README.md

 # Hamilton

-The micro-framework to create dataframes from functions.
+The general purpose micro-framework for creating dataflows from python functions!

-Specifically, Hamilton is a framework that allows for delayed executions of functions in a Directed Acyclic Graph (DAG).
+Specifically, Hamilton defines a novel paradigm, that allows you to specify a flow of (delayed) execution, that forms a Directed Acyclic Graph (DAG).
-This is meant to solve the problem of creating complex data pipelines.
-Core to the design of Hamilton is a clear mapping of function name to implementation.
-That is, Hamilton forces a certain paradigm with writing functions, and aims for DAG clarity, easy modifications, unit testing, and documentation.
+It was original built to solve creating wide (1000+) column dataframes.
+Core to the design of Hamilton is a clear mapping of function name to dataflow output.
+That is, Hamilton forces a certain paradigm with writing functions, and aims for DAG clarity, easy modifications, with always unit testable and naturally documentable code.

 For the backstory on how Hamilton came about, see our [blog post!](https://multithreaded.stitchfix.com/blog/2021/10/14/functions-dags-hamilton/).